 CHIMWEMWE MWALE, Addis Ababa

-This was on the sidelines of the 28th Ordinary Session of the Assembly of African Union (AU) heads of State and Government Summit which closed yesterday.
+This was at the on-going 28th ordinary session of the Assembly of heads of State and Government of the AU here, which started on Friday and ends on Tuesday.

 CHIMWEMWE MWALE, Addis Ababa